Supreme-Zungula/CPP_Bootcamp/README.md

 This is an introduction to OOP and C++ language bootcamp.

 # Compiling and running
-Most exercises have and make file that can be used to run them.
+Most exercises have a Makefile that can be used to run them.
 Otherwise you use:
 clang++ -Wall -Wextra -Werror *.cpp